 Release versions contain three integers in the following format: major-version.minor-version.micro-version.
 When -dev is appended to the end of a version string that indicates a development (or between-release version).
 For example, 1.0.0-dev would refer to the development version following the 1.0.0 release.

 Tips and FAQs regarding the BIOM file format¶

 Motivation for the BIOM format¶

-The BIOM format was motivation by several goals.
+The BIOM format was motivated by several goals.
 First, to facilitate efficient handling and storage of large, sparse biological contingency tables; second, to support encapsulation of core study data (contingency table data and sample/observation metadata) in a single file; and third, to facilitate the use of these tables between tools that support this format (e.g., passing of data between QIIME, MG-RAST, and VAMPS.).

 Efficient handling and storage of very large tables¶

 In QIIME, we began hitting limitations with OTU table objects when working with thousands of samples and hundreds of thousands of OTUs.
 In the near future we expect that we’ll be dealing with hundreds of thousands of samples in single analyses.

 The OTU table format up to QIIME 1.4.0 involved a dense matrix: if an OTU was not observed in a given sample, that would be indicated with a zero.
 We now primarily represent OTU tables in a sparse format: if an OTU is not observed in a sample, there is no count for that OTU.
 The two ways of representing this data are exemplified here.